ANZIC Marine Geoscience Masterclass 2025

 On-board research experience

-Spend three days aboard the University of Otago’s RV Polaris II in breathtaking Doubtful Sound, a prime FACET drilling target.
-Deploy advanced tools — seismic systems, CTD rosettes, and sediment sampling devices (ponar grab, multicorer, gravity corer, piston corer) — to collect seismic data, water column profiles, and sediment samples.
-Collaborate with peers to develop cruise plans, explore fjord circulation, and hypothesise how climate change impacts carbon burial.
+Three days will be spent aboard the University of Otago’s RV Polaris II in breathtaking Doubtful Sound – a prime FACET drilling target – deploying advanced tools (seismic systems, CTD rosettes, and sediment sampling devices such as ponar grab, multicorer, gravity corer, piston corer) to collect seismic data, water column profiles, and sediment samples.
+Together we will develop cruise plans, explore fjord circulation, and hypothesise how climate change impacts carbon burial.

 Master IODP and ICDP techniques

-Back at the University of Otago, split, describe and process your sediment cores over three days using IODP-standard methods, including non-destructive core scanning on ORCA’s Geotek multi-sensor core loggers and Itrax XRF scanner.
+Back at the University of Otago, we will split, describe and process those sediment cores over three days using IODP-standard methods, including non-destructive core scanning on ORCA’s Geotek multi-sensor core loggers and Itrax XRF scanner.
 Analyse sediment composition, density, and elemental profiles to test your field hypotheses.

 Synthesise and present

-On the final day, integrate field and lab results to uncover insights into past environmental conditions and carbon sequestration processes.
-Present your findings in group discussions, honing your leadership and communication skills.
+On the final day, participants will integrate field and lab results to uncover insights into past environmental conditions and carbon sequestration processes.
+Then present findings in group discussions, honing leadership and communication skills.

 Career-building opportunities